kamikkels/word-game-stats/README.md

-# Scrabble Hand Analyzer
+# Word Game Hand Analyzer
-This Python script analyzes all possible Scrabble hands to determine how many can form valid words using a given word list.
+This Python script analyzes all possible hands to determine how many can form valid words using a given word list.
 It performs a full combinatorial sweep of hands based on official tile distributions and reports both raw and weighted statistics.

 ## Features
-Exhaustive analysis of possible Scrabble hands.
+Exhaustive analysis of possible opening hands.
 Determines which hands can form at least one valid word.
 Supports wildcard tiles (?) and weighted probability calculations.